Mexican American folklore: In modern times

 Today most of the Mexican folklore, aside from the more popular folklore stories, including La Llorona, is based in cultural identity.
 Folklore offers a means of reconciling split loyalties insofar as it often deals with very real problems, thus lessening tensions.
 This relates to tension between retaining Mexican roots and completely assimilating to the American way of life.
 Examples of this can be as simple as speaking English opposed to Spanish in public, or as serious as identifying as American rather than a Chicano.
 This inner conflict of choosing between identities can lead to a loss of culture.
 In today's society, many Mexican nationals traveling from Mexico to the US struggle with these problems of identification.
 Some folklore stories told today, for example The Bracero (Mexican Agricultural Worker), reflect this struggle of identity.
 This story revolves around a young Mexican man who, during WWII, came to the US for farm work under the Bracero program.
 Throughout the story he finds himself in awkward situations where he must act more American or more Mexican.
 (Though the stories themselves revolve around humorous behavior that is not culturally accurate within the context of the Bracero program.)

+Folklore is also shaped by the geographical culture of those creating folklore, specifically folk stories and corridos.
+In the 1920's, many Mexicans began looking for work in the United States as a result of the Mexican Revolution and the growing labor demands there, which led them to create communities within cities where they found steady work in agriculture, mining, and railroads.
+By the mid-1920s, many Mexican communities had their own established business that were owned and operated by Mexicans.
+This established a clear cultural dynamic in the area that affects the folklore created by creating unique circumstances that are a blend of cultural, societal, and economic factors that influence the kind of folk stories and corridos shared.
+According to Americo Paredes, three distinct cultures emerged as a result of this: the truly regional groups, the rural and semi-rural groups, and the urban groups of Mexican immigrants.
+This distinction between groups explains the diversity and variation in folklore.